How To Use CASE WHEN With SUM: A Full SQL Guide (2024)

 This table shows the total sales amount for each department, grouped by the fiscal quarter.
 The ‘OtherSales’ column includes sales from departments not listed specifically (like ‘Finance’ in the transactions table).

 3. HR Analytics Case Study: In this example, we’ll look at SUM with CASE WHEN in addition to an arithmetic operation.
-Let’s consider a scenario where we have an employees table, and we want to calculate the total salary expenditure for different job titles while also considering overtime.
+Let’s consider a scenario where we have an employee table, and we want to calculate the total salary expenditure for different job titles while also considering overtime.
 We want to sum up the regular salaries and the overtime payments separately and also include a total sum for each job title.

 The following employees table is provided to you.